Show Good Cause and exclusion for HDR students

 - Start writing your response letter early.
 It might take a few drafts before you are able to effectively explain your circumstances.
 Don’t leave it to the last minute.
 There is no need to rush to submit your Show Good Cause response before the due date.
 Responding quickly will not affect the faculty’s decision.

 - Develop a new progress or completion plan for the remaining degree requirements.
-Seek advice from your supervisors, other mentors or your postgraduate coordinator on preparing a new timeline for completing your thesis.
+Seek advice from your supervisors, other mentors, or your postgraduate coordinator on preparing a new timeline for completing your thesis.
 Be realistic about your capacity to resolve all of the issues that have hindered your progress so far.
-Reflect on your publication and conference goals, and re-focus on drafting and submitting your thesis.
+Reflect on your publication and conference goals, and refocus on drafting and submitting your thesis.

 - Get help with your draft letter.
 After preparing your draft and gathering supporting documents, get advice from one of our caseworkers to help strengthen your response.